WPCD-Workflows/documentation/source/old/imp3/public/xml/imp3_gridservicelibrary.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To be able to get the code of the grid service library, you have to be a
-member of the ITM General Grid description (itmggd) project (you can
+member of the EU-IM General Grid description (itmggd) project (you can
 apply for this `here <https://gforge6.eufus.eu/project/itmggd/>`__).

 Once you are a member, you can check out the code by